 2. Convenience & Energy Efficiency

 Older homes are notoriously hard to heat and cool.
-Low rated insulation, leaky windows and other gaps to the exterior mean high energy costs.
+Low insulation ratings, leaky windows and other gaps to the exterior mean high energy costs.

 A new construction home will be extremely efficient.
 The technology in windows, insulation and also airflow are far superior.
 Appliances and lighting are also much more energy efficient.